 The second governing principle is the circle, which is basically a self-run team or unit very much like any Teal company would have.

-Now, this might seem really strange --this double linking structure-- but it gets around a really thorny problem that I encountered actually as a public school teacher, which is that a foreman has a conflict of interest.
+Now, this might seem really strange—this double linking structure—but it gets around a really thorny problem that I encountered actually as a public school teacher, which is that a foreman has a conflict of interest.
 I mean, do they represent management or do they represent labor?
-And in my case, the union got involved in promotion decisions.
-And so I was often wondering, well, whose side are you on?
+In my case, the union got involved in promotion decisions, so I was often wondering, well, whose side are you on?